YARENP/C-project-to-find-peak-of-2D-array---matrix--/README.md

-# C project to find peak of 2D array ( matrix )
+# Java project to find peak of 2D array ( matrix )
- A  C program to find a peak of a two dimentional array
+ A  Java program to find a peak of a two dimentional array